-(c) Prior to the termination of the initial commitment order or final discharge of the patient, the head of the treatment facility that has custody or care of the patient shall file a written report with the committing court with a copy to the county attorney, the patient, and the patient's counsel that sets forth the information required in paragraph (b).
+(c) Prior to the termination of the initial commitment order or final discharge of the patient, the head of the treatment facility that has custody or care of the patient shall file a written report with the committing court with a copy to the patient and the patient's counsel that sets forth the information required in paragraph (b).

-(d) If the patient has been provisionally discharged from a treatment facility, the report shall be filed by the designated agency, which may submit the discharge report as part of its report.
+(d) If the patient has been provisionally discharged from a treatment facility, the report shall be prepared by the designated agency.

 (e) If no written report is filed within the required time, or if a report describes the patient as not in need of further institutional care and treatment, the proceedings must be terminated by the committing court and the patient discharged from the treatment facility.

 Subd.
 2. Basis for discharge.
 If no written report is filed within the required time or if the written statement describes the patient as not in need of further institutional care and treatment, the proceedings shall be terminated by the committing court, and the patient shall be discharged from the treatment facility.

 Subd.
 2a.
 Time for hearing.
 Unless the proceedings are terminated under subdivision 1, paragraph (e), a review hearing must be held within 14 days after receipt by the committing court of the report required under subdivision 1, paragraph (c) or (d), and before the time the commitment expires.
 For good cause shown, the court may continue the hearing for up to an additional 14 days and extend any orders until the review hearing is held.

 The patient, the patient's counsel, the petitioner, and other persons as the court directs must be given at least five days' notice of the time and place of the hearing.